amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 D. DSC Extension

-Q82

-You need to protect Azure virtual machines against accidental deletion and regional outages.
+(Q82).
+You need to create scheduled backups of Azure virtual machines so they can be restored after accidental deletion or corruption.

 Which service should you configure first?